Apros7/AI-Projects/Impersonator/README.md

 - Bigram

 ### Training loss
-The goal with training loss is to get a value to determine model performance.
-Goal: Maximize likelihood of the data w.r.t. model parameters (statistical modeling).
+The goal with training loss is to get a value to determine model performance: Maximize likelihood of the data w.r.t. model parameters.(statistical modeling).
-Equivalent to maximizing the log likelihood (log is monotonic) Equivalent to minimizing the negative log likelihood Equivalent to minimizing the average negative log likelihood
+- Equivalent to maximizing the log likelihood (log is monotonic)
+- Equivalent to minimizing the negative log likelihood
+- Equivalent to minimizing the average negative log likelihood

 #### Bigram

-The first 10 names from the Bigram is:
+The first 10 names from the Bigram are:

 ```
 mor